Best CNA School in San Diego

 Here to Educate and Challenge

-is a California Department of Public Health (CDPH) State-approved Training Provider.
+(best known as PHEC), is a California Department of Public Health (CDPH) State-approved Training Provider.
 We only have 1 main School centrally located in San Diego, accessible to both North and South counties.
-(We have no affiliation to other schools or organization that used names similar to ours).
+(Note: We have NO affiliation to other schools or organization that used names similar to our Pacific Health).

 Our Training Programs are offered to any student searching for a beginning in their Nursing or Healthcare career.
 Our highly qualified and experienced DSD Instructors (RNs, LVNs) serve as facilitators in the program, guiding students through academic exploration and individual learning, by providing quality education.

 We are a State Authorized Test site for CNAs that has consistently maintained a high-passing rate.
 This is mainly because our passionate Instructors and Staff are dedicated to helping our students become successful in the field, and make an impact in the Nursing and Healthcare industry.